 By Judith Rubin

 InPark editors have been active on the specialty cinema scene for many years.
 Not only have we consistently provided great coverage, we have directly participated: I held key roles with the Large Format Cinema Association (now part of GSCA) and IMERSA, helping to foster dialog between industry sectors.
-During his 20-year career in the industry Joe Kleiman (InPark news editor) has served as an IMAX projectionist and theater manager at a number of locations across the US.
+During his 20-year career in the industry Joe Kleiman (InPark senior correspondent) has served as an IMAX projectionist and theater manager at a number of locations across the US.
 (Meanwhile, executive editor Martin Palicki has been inside of more flying theaters than most people.)

 Photo at top: Cosm CEO, Jeb Terry Jr., in front of the DomeX LED display while addressing the company virtually.